Abigealtheanalyst/visualization/02_activities/assignments/assignment_4.md

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?

+    The data visualization was created using Python, specifically utilizing the libraries pandas and matplotlib.
+Also, I made use of Tableau Public.

     > Who is your intended audience?

+    The intended audience for this visualization includes HR professionals, business analysts, and managers who are interested in understanding trends in employee data over time.
+This can help in strategic decision-making related to staffing, employee retention, and talent management.

     > What information or message are you trying to convey with your visualization?

+    By visualizing this data, the audience can identify patterns, such as department loosing the most human capital, which can inform HR strategies and interventions to improve employee morale and retention.
+    The charts clearly shows how many employees have left the company (attrition = 'Yes') versus those who have stayed (attrition = 'No') for each department.

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?

+    Substantive: The visualization focuses on a specific metric (employee satisfaction) that is critical for HR decision-making.
+    Perceptual: I used clear labeling and distinct colors to ensure the trends are easily distinguishable and the data points are not cluttered.
+    Aesthetic: Also, I chose a color palette that is visually appealing and ensures the lines and markers are easy to differentiate.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?

+    The visualization is reproducible because the code is written in Python, which is a widely-used, open-source programming language.
+The code can be shared and executed on any machine with Python and the necessary libraries installed, ensuring consistent results across different platforms.

     > How did you ensure that your data visualization is accessible?

+    To ensure accessibility, my visualization includes clear labels, legends, and color choices that are distinguishable for individuals with color vision deficiencies.
+Additionally, the plot is designed to be interpretable without requiring complex data literacy.

     > Who are the individuals and communities who might be impacted by your visualization?

+    The individuals and communities impacted by this visualization include employees, HR teams, and organizational leaders.
+The insights gained can influence HR policies, employee engagement strategies, and overall company culture.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?

+    The choice of features was driven by the goal to analyze employee satisfaction over time.
+Thus, only the relevant columns (e.g., department, and satisfaction score and attrition rates) were selected for the chat to maintain focus and clarity.

     > What ‘underwater labour’ contributed to your final data visualization product?

+    The 'underwater labour' involved data cleaning, which included handling missing values, ensuring data types were consistent, and selecting appropriate columns.
+Additionally, deciding on the most effective way to represent the data visually required consideration of various visualization techniques before settling on a bar and pie charts.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**